 There was a time in the history of humankind when only the super-rich could afford fashionable clothes.
 And fashion then was all about being ornate and ostentatious.
 So metallic fabrics were much in demand.
-Metal with its shiny gilded appeal was incorporated into fabric in one way or the other to bring that garishness that appealed to those who wanted all the trappings and trimmings that wealth afforded.
+With its shiny gilded appeal, metal was incorporated into fabric in one way or the other to bring that garishness that appealed to those who wanted all the trappings and trimmings that wealth afforded.

 Today, fashion has changed to accommodate elegance over gaudiness, but our love for metallics in our clothes has not changed.
 You cannot deny the eye-catching effect of metallic fabrics.